tobytas/tobytas/README.md

-- 👋 Hi, I’m @tobytas
+- 👋 Hi, I’m Andrei Maisak
-- 👀 I’m interested in Android
+- 👀 I’m interested in Salesforce Platform
-- 🌱 I’m currently learning Android Framework
-- 💞️ I’m looking to collaborate on Android projects
+- 💞️ I’m looking to collaborate on Salesforce projects
 - 📫 How to reach me wondergab12@gmail.com

 <!---